mcollison/Pull-my-leg-request-tutorial/README.md

 Why did the chicken cross the road?

 What is orange and sounds like a parrot?

 What did the cheese say to the mirror?
+I really should lose some whey.

 How should you teach complex computer science?
+With computers

 What did the ocean say to the beach?

 What type of cheese do you use if you need to hide a horse?

 What type of cheese is made backwards?

 What type of cheese doesnt belong to you?